Lezhor/latex-template/README.md

 But please reach out to me first, e.g. by creating a GitHub-Issue where you elaborate on your idea.

 # Environment Setup
+Note that you can skip this entire section, if you choose to work in Overleaf instead of your local machine.
+However, this defeats the entire purpose of this template.
+Working on a local setup is recomended, e.g. because Overleaf has a limited Build Time, which makes it impossible to work with (without a premium subscription), once your project becomes too big.

 ## Windows

 <details>
   <summary>1) Install Windows Subsystem for Linux (WSL)</summary>
     <ol>
       <li>Go to Control Panel -> Programs -> Turn Windows feature on or off</li>
-      <li>In List of features enable "Virtual Machine Platform" and "Windows Subsystem for Linux</li>
+      <li>In List of features enable "Virtual Machine Platform" and "Windows Subsystem for Linux"</li>
       <li>Restart Computer</li>
       <li>Check if installed: Run <code>wsl --status</code> in CMD</li>
       <li>Run <code>wsl --update</code></li>